Monday, August 20, 2018

 “I Am Not a Witch” still by Film4

 Rungano Nyoni is a new visionary woman director.
-In her beautifully-crafted first film, “I Am Not a Witch,” she did a remarkable study of the millennial African cultures and their influence in modern day society.
+In her beautifully crafted first film, “I Am Not a Witch,” she made a remarkable study of millennial African cultures and their influence on modern-day society.

 Festival in LA ©2018